»Gong really is a continuing collective«

 Of course the sound of the band has changed. „I See You“ was composed by this line up substantially, along with daevid, and it was hailed by many to be on a par with the 70s trilogy.
 There is no way that we could, or should, try to imitate what daevid would do.
 The only route was to do what Gong has always done – follow it’s instincts and see what happens.

 Thank you.
-The Album then – Congrats to another charming Gong experience!
+The Album then – Congrats on another charming Gong experience!
 The Credits read „Overseer and Gatekeeper – Dave Sturt„.
 What does that actually mean?

 The process of recording has changed radically over the last few years.
 I’m sure that most people will know that most bands now can’t afford to spend months in a recording studio and technology has moved on to the extent that records can now be made remotely.
 We spent several weeks working together in a rehearsal studio – composing and arranging and then recorded all of the drums and guide tracks at Brixton Hill studios.
 We then all worked in our home studios to complete our parts.
 All of the parts were then sent to me to to do rough mixes – which meant editing, re-arranging, sorting formats etc. I then passed all of the files on to Mark Cawthra for the final mix.
 I then kept an overseeing eye over the whole process to get everything finished for Madfish’s release schedule.